dmuth/another-circuit-breaker/README.md

     function(stats, options, debug)

 Want to write a plugin?
-Try copying the file `example.js` and going from there.
+Start by looking in the file `example.js`.
+Documentation for the stats system can be found there.
+Next, make a copy of that file and start writing your plugin.
+Be sure to make liberal use of the development environemnt (described below) and the debug function.

 #### Development environment